-- France.
-In mobiles, the NRA has obliged to modify the conditions limiting the use of terminal equipment.
-In fix networks, the ISP hindering the use of equipment different to the standard decoder ("standard set top box") is under survey. - Czech Republic: some operators report that the use of equipment different to those provided make it impossible to guarantee the QoS.
-Even if the NRA does not believe the contrary, it pushes for it to be corrected. - Greece: it is investigating the restriction of some operators on the use of third-party routers. - Hungary: it considers a breach of the regulation a clause associated to a tariff that allows the use of the SIM only on mobile devices.
-It also found against the regulation a tariff that did not allowed the use of a SIM for M2M devices (i.e. remote monitoring).
+- Greece: it is investigating the restriction of some operators on the use of third-party routers. - Hungary: it considers a breach of the regulation a clause associated to a tariff that allows the use of the SIM only on mobile devices.
+It also found against the regulation a tariff that did not allow the use of a SIM for M2M devices (i.e. remote monitoring).
 Similarly, it considered against the rule a clause that obliged to the use of the SIM card only with the device supplied.